 The only path for a respectable Joseon woman was to marry and produce male heirs.
 Once married, they lost their identity as an individual and were referred to as “the wife of” or “the mother of”.
 On top of the physical repression listed in the State Code, women had to refrain from the “Seven Evils” which included “disobedience to parents-in-law, failure to bear a son, adultery, jealousy, hereditary disease, talkativeness, and larceny.”8 Violating any of the “Seven Evils” allowed the husband to divorce his wife without any due process, which often led to destitution or suicide.8

 It was said that the husband and wife rarely spoke to each other during the day.
-Sex was merely an exercise in reproduction and women were advised to make neither movements nor sound during relations.
+Sex was merely an exercise in reproduction and women were advised to make neither sound nor movement during marital intercourse.

 A scholar and official named Song Shiyeol wrote a guide for his daughter on the occasion of her wedding.9 It was later circulated within yangban circles as reference material for daughters.

 How to Serve Your Husband